 Molecular and genetic technologies, including sequencing, are developing at an increasing rate both in terms of capability and affordability.
 The development of RT-LAMP represents an important breakthrough allowing greater use and access to molecular diagnostics.
 It is now possible to determine virus serotype using PCR, although only for certain virus pools, continued progress is needed to cover the global spectrum of FMD viruses.
 Progress has also been made in the development of pen-side rapid diagnostics, some with the ability to determine serotype.
-However, further advances in penside serotype or strain determination would benefit both FMD-free countries and endemic countries with limited access to wellresourced laboratories.
+However, further advances in pen-side serotype or strain determination would benefit both FMD-free countries and endemic countries with limited access to well-resourced laboratories.
 There are validations for a few serotypes.
 Recently developed methods are not already tested in the field.

-Title: Validation of a diagnostic tests for different serotypes and in field conditions
+Title: Diagnostic test validation for different serotypes and in field conditions